salalbr/yo_tweets/README.md

 yo_tweets
 ========

-quick example showing how to use python to search tweets.
+Quick example showing how to use python to search tweets.
 Heavily based on [python-twitter-examples](https://github.com/ideoforms/python-twitter-examples).

 Example
 -------